 Sean, all my family and I would like you to know and for you to pass on to the band that they were fantastic at my mother's wake yesterday - they made it the perfect send off for her for her family and friends all of whom have been steeped in the traditional music and the ballads and songs of Ireland - can't praise them enough - they made the day - thanks, and thanks again!".

-We regularly provide Irish singers and pipers for funerals to perform at the service or graveside and duos and bands for wakes.
+We regularly provide clients with Irish singers and pipers for funerals to perform at the service or graveside and duos and bands for wakes.

-Acts will perform songs or tunes of your choice, often associated specifically with the deceased such as; 'Danny Boy', 'I watch the Sunrise', 'How great thou art', 'The Fields of Athenry', 'The Coolin', 'Amazing Grace', etc.
+Acts will perform songs or tunes of your choice, often associated specifically with the deceased such as; 'Danny Boy', 'I watch the Sunrise', 'How great thou art', 'The Fields of Athenry', 'The Coolin', 'Amazing Grace', 'Jealous of the angels', etc.

-For the wake we can provide an Irish solo, duo or band and we'll be happy to help you talk through the most suitable option to meet your needs and advise you on choice of tunes or songs where required.
+For the wake we can provide an live music and we'll be happy to help you talk through the most suitable option to meet your needs and provide some suggestions for you on the choice of tunes or songs where required.

 Browse our acts to find out more, view their song-lists and hear their samplers.